theisth/SCHNEIDER-ATV320-MODBUS-RTU-GUI/README.md

 Once the system, programmed with ATV Logic, is started, the ID is defined.
 After defining the ID, the ATV320 sends a response to other devices via MODBUS.
-Unfortunately, the GUI does not work without defining the address; please specify the address.
+Unfortunately, the GUI does not work without defining the address; please specify the address in SoMove program for ATV320 or others that you have.